harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-mfq.md

 ## SDQ vs MFQ: A Harmony-Assisted Comparative View

 The process of comparing behavioural screening tests, especially those in different languages, has never been more seamless thanks to Harmony.
-Tools like Harmony make the comparison between The Strengths and Difficulties Questionnaire (SDQ) and the Mood and Feelings Questionnaire (MFQ) considerably less time-consuming and more objective by leveraging large language models for harmonization.
+Tools like Harmony make the comparison between The Strengths and Difficulties Questionnaire (SDQ) and the Mood and Feelings Questionnaire (MFQ) considerably less time-consuming and more objective by leveraging large language models for harmonisation.

 ## Compare the items in SDQ and MFQ